MitchellGerdisch/pulumi-work/py-unittesting-configuration-file/README.md

 Where PROJECT_NAME is the name of the project as seen in the Pulumi.yaml file.

-Where STACK_NAME is the name of the stack as seen in the middle of the
+Where CONFIG_FILE is the name of the config file.

+NOTE: `run_test.sh` runs both `python -m unittest` and `pytest` just to show the different styles of output.